A – Before you receive your posting instruction

 CAFRD Moves

-Both the current and former directives describe Treasury Board’s policy on the relocation of dependents and household goods and effects (HG and E) for CAF members.
-Learn more by contacting your base or wing relocation coordinators.
-This link is available only through the Defense Information Network (DIN) intranet.
-If you do not have access to the DIN, your orderly room staff may provide you with a list of relocation coordinators.
+The CAFRD describes Treasury Board’s policy on the relocation of dependents and Household Goods and Effects (HG&E) for CAF members.
+Learn more by contacting your base or wing relocation coordinators available only on the Defence Team Intranet, or your orderly room staff.
+If you do not have access to the Intranet, your orderly room staff can provide a list of relocation coordinators.
+Section 2.2 of the CAFRD describes the responsibilities of the various parties who must work cooperatively to relocate military personnel and their families.
+This includes relocation coordinators and CAF members.

 Things you should consider before you move

-- the Relocation Assistance Document (RAD), and
+- Review the Relocation Assistance Document (RAD).

 - Start thinking about possible moving dates.
 Do you or your family have commitments or events that you need to consider before you relocate?
-Examples include an upcoming child birth or adoption, a scheduled surgery, or a child’s graduation.
+Examples include an upcoming childbirth or adoption, a scheduled surgery, or a child’s graduation.
 You can discuss the possibility of a reporting date change with your chain of command, if necessary.

 - Make an inventory of your belongings.
 Are there things such as a pool table, for example, that you cannot or do not wish to move to your new home?